William B. Allison: Post-war political career

 As Allison earned seniority, he also earned one of the most powerful committee positions.
 From 1881-93 and again from 1895 to 1908, he was chairman of the Senate Appropriations Committee, where he had great influence.
 Allison's combined years as chairman of the committee make him the longest-serving chairman to date.
 He was also a member of the Senate Committee of Indian Affairs (and its chairman from 1875 to 1881), the Senate Finance Committee, and the Committee on Engrossed Bills.
 He became chairman of the Senate Republican Conference in 1897.

-He was asked three times to serve as the Secretary of the Treasury, first by President James A. Garfield, whose offer he accepted, but later he asked for his name to be withdrawn after being pressured out of it by the Stalwart faction of the Republican Party, of which he was a part of.
+He was asked three times to serve as the Secretary of the Treasury, first by President James A. Garfield, whose offer he accepted, but later he asked for his name to be withdrawn after being pressured out of it by the Stalwart faction of the Republican Party, of which he was a part.
 Later, President Chester Arthur offered (to which Allison again agreed but then the next day declined), then by President Benjamin Harrison.
 In 1897, President William McKinley offered him the position of U.S. Secretary of State.
 Again, Allison declined.

 It was deemed just as well; no Republican senator was so well fitted for the duties of responsible statesmanship, or positioned so well.
 For thirty years he sat on the Senate Finance Committee and took a critical role in framing legislation.
 In 1881, he became chairman of the Appropriations Committee, and continued to serve there until his death in 1908.
 After 1897, he was chosen as chairman of the Republican caucus, an unofficial position, but one generally accorded to the most venerable and respected party member in the Senate.

 Eminently conservative, trusted by the railroad interests, Allison's pragmatism made him the centrist that everybody could deal with, including Democratic colleagues.
 When in 1888 a Republican alternative was needed to the Mills tariff bill coming out of the House, Allison handled the details.
 The bill that emerged from committee was purely for campaign purposes.
 Nobody thought that it could pass, but it put the best face on protectionist principles and later served as a model for the 1890 McKinley Tariff, which Allison played a large part in framing.
 In 1897, when the Dingley Tariff bill reached the Senate, Allison did most of the work reconciling discontented interests.
 When the Bland bill, allowing the free coinage of silver, came to the Senate, Allison altered it.
 The resulting Bland–Allison Act of 1878 simply had the government buy a certain, more limited amount of silver, which the Treasury was permitted to put into circulation as silver dollars.
 It was far less inflationary than Bland's original bill.
 The Act passed over the veto of President Rutherford B. Hayes.
 It remained unchanged until the Sherman Silver Purchase Act of 1890.
 In 1892, Allison chaired the Brussels Monetary Conference and in 1900 was one of the fathers of the Gold Standard Act.